Björn Nordqvist

 Björn Axel Göte Nordqvist (born 6 October 1942) is a Swedish former professional footballer who played as a defender.
+A full international between 1963 and 1978, he won 115 caps for the Sweden national team and represented his country at the 1970, 1974, and 1978 FIFA World Cups.
+In 1968, he was awarded Guldbollen as Sweden's best footballer of the year.

 Career

 During the 1960s and 1970s Nordqvist was captain of the Sweden national team.
-He played at the 1970 FIFA World Cup, 1974 FIFA World Cup and 1978 FIFA World Cup and in total won 115 international caps, which was a world record at the time.
-Nordqvist was the most capped Swedish player until Thomas Ravelli overtook by playing his 116th game for Sweden at the semi-finals of the 1994 FIFA World Cup.
+He played at the 1970, 1974 and 1978 FIFA World Cups and in total won 115 international caps, which was recognized a world record at the time.
+It was discovered only in 2021 that Soh Chin Ann of Malaysia surpassed Bobby Moore's then record in 1977 and eventually also concluded his career with 195 caps in 1984, thereby annulling the putative records of Nordqvist and his successors throughout the decades.
+Nordqvist was the most capped Swedish player until Thomas Ravelli overtook by playing his 116th game for Sweden at the semifinal of the 1994 FIFA World Cup.

-At club level, Nordqvist won the Swedish title with IFK Norrköping and also won Dutch league and cup winners medals with PSV Eindhoven.
+At club level, Nordqvist won the Swedish Championship title with IFK Norrköping in 1962 and 1963 and also won Dutch league and cup winners medals with PSV Eindhoven.
 He was awarded the Guldbollen as Swedish footballer of the year in 1968 and was later inducted to the Hall of Fame of Swedish football.

 Nordqvist also played ice hockey and bandy on a national level.